These Egg Bites are made WITHOUT a sous vide machine or molds! Instead, I use a mini muffin tin and simply pop them in the oven!

 My tip is to vary, substitute or swap out ingredients however you like...just don't remove the amount of milk or change the baking temperature.

 Those are key ingredients in making these "sous vide" style.

 *Some recipes add cottage cheese in the mix to help make them moist and fluffy.
 This isn't necessary for this recipe if you use the milk/cream.

 Yes!
-BUT the bake time is going to be approximately 25% longer!
+This will give you larger sized bites like Starbuck's BUT the bake time is going to be approximately 25% longer!
 The time depends on how high you fill your muffin cups and how large your tin is.
 You want to bake them until the middle JUST barely jiggles.

 Using a nonstick muffin tin is the first step.
 Next is to grease or spray your muffin tin well with butter or non-stick spray.